Lyon & Healy Company -- Everything Known in Music

 It may be that circa 1905 and later at least some Washburn pianos were made by the Blasius Piano Company, as suggested by the Music Trade Review article.
 By 1912 references in the trade journals specifically mention that the Washburn piano is made in Lyon & Healy’s own Chicago factory, the same year the Lyon & Healy introduced the Empress Electric brand.
 It is important to note that some “Empress Electric” pianos were sold by Lyon & Healy under the company's “Leland” brand name.
 Most of the simple Empress Electric (and/or Leland) piano models, such as the Mandolin Piano, Bell Piano, Flute Piano, Violin Piano, Combination Flute and Violin Piano, and the Drum Piano appear to be in similar heavy duty cases with a “drop down” upper case panel (for easy access) that was fitted with a art glass panels of a geometric design.
 By 1915 Lyon & Healy was busy building a new factory, and this is also the year in which the Empress Electric Style Y Orchestrion in the “New Colonial Design" is featured in advertisements, which is a case style that is distinctly different than the other aforementioned styles.
 Lyon & Healy also offered several varieties of Empress Electric pianos and orchestrions that were "controlled by long distance switch located at box office or operator's room," thereby making the instrument suitable for accompanying motion pictures.
 When so equipped, for instance, the Style Y became the Style Y-1.”

-Missing from the line-up of Empress Electric instruments in the previous image pane is the predecessor to the Empress Electric Style Y. But what was it?
-Both the Style Y and its predecessor are musically equivalent to Operators Piano Company's Coinola Style X orchestrion--a keyboard style piano stuffed with mechanical goodies.
-Although no catalogue information has turned up specifically showing this mystery predecessor, or revealing its true style description, at least one example survives today, which is being termed an early Empress Electric Orchestrion--until a more accurate style description can be ascertained.
-This Empress Electric orchestrion is in a red mahogany case (probably original finish), serial number 32649, and utilizes the same Washburn piano case style as does the Mandolin Piano, Drum Piano, etc., and notably without the distinctive upper piano case extension that makes the later Style Y case so unique.
-This beautiful example bears the Empress Electric logo on the fallboard, it has an upper front "drop-down" panel with a single rectangular panel of colorful lyre themed art glass, and it is about the same size and endowed with the mechanical functionality of the Coinola Style X, for which the Empress Electric Orchestrion and the later Style Y was Lyon & Healy's self-branded counterpart.
+Missing from the line-up of Empress Electric instruments in the above model listing and previous image pane is what is probably the (estimated circa 1923 or later) successor to the Empress Electric Style Y. But what was its model designation?
+Both the Style Y and its apparent successor are musically equivalent to Operators Piano Company's Coinola Style X orchestrions, the earlier instruments commonly equipped with orchestra bells and the later ones with a xylophone—both keyboard style pianos stuffed with mechanical goodies.
+Although no catalogue information has turned up specifically showing this late style model, thus revealing its true style description, at least one example survives today, which is being arbitrarily termed a late Empress Electric Orchestrion—until a more accurate style description can be ascertained.
+This late Empress Electric orchestrion is in a red mahogany case (probably original finish), serial number 32649, utilized Lyon & Healy's own Washburn branded piano style and art glass as did the contemporary Solo Expression Twin Tracker Empress, but notably without the distinctive upper piano case extension that makes the earlier Style Y case so unique.
+This beautiful example bears the Empress Electric logo on the fallboard, it has an upper front "drop-down" panel with a single rectangular panel of colorful lyre themed art glass, and it is about the same size and endowed with the mechanical functionality of a late Coinola Style X, for which this Empress Electric Orchestrion and the later Style Y was Lyon & Healy's self-branded counterpart.

 |Type C Expression Music Rolls -- 11¼” wide, tracker bar spaced 9 holes per inch; 3” cores.|